 Event log confusion

-As you look through individual entries, things quickly get disorganized and confusing.
+As you look through individual entries, you can see that things quickly get disorganized and confusing.

-• There are no real rules for what constitutes an error, warning, or informational event.
+• There are no real rules for what makes up an error, warning, or informational event.

-• There’s no consistency about the meaning of many of the fields associated with each event.
+• There’s no consistency in the meaning of many of the fields associated with each event.

-• Many entries are just numbers, meaningless to the casual observer.
+• Many entries are just numbers that are meaningless to the casual observer.

-That’s really just the tip of the iceberg.
-The important take-away so far is this: there’s no consistency in what gets logged.
+That’s just the tip of the iceberg.
+The important takeaway so far is this: There’s no consistency in what gets logged or how it’s expressed.

 Chaos in the data